galaxyproject/training-material/topics/contributing/tutorials/github-command-line-contribution/tutorial.md

 >
 >    The pull request should be automatically updated
 >
-> 5. Check the new changes has been added to the pull request on GitHub
+> 6. Check that the new changes are added to the pull request on GitHub
 >
 {: .hands_on}

 # Check the automatic tests

-Once pull Request is open, some automated tests are automatically launched on [Travis](http://travis-ci.org/) to be sure that the changes do not break the website, the URL are valid, etc.
+When a pull request is opened, some automated tests are automatically launched on [Travis](http://travis-ci.org/) to be sure that the changes do not break the website, the URL are valid, etc.

 On the bottom of your pull request, you can see the status of the tests: